Roho7/comp4024/weekly-reports/week5/week5-Meeting.md

 Rohosen Bhattacharya [psxrb10@nottingham.ac.uk](mailto:psxrb10@nottingham.ac.uk)

 1. What did you do from previous meeting?
+   - Added level two and animated player death and movement successfully.
-2. What are you working on moving forward from this meeting?
+3. What are you working on moving forward from this meeting?
+   - Adding the final level and adding sound effects and background music.
-3. Any challenges to your progress?
+5. Any challenges to your progress?
+   - Adding music is posing a challenge as the music hinders player death game reload.

 Leo Meyler [psylm10@nottingham.ac.uk](mailto:psylm10@nottingham.ac.uk)